Design: Recycling vs Upcycling. What’s the difference?

 People interested in design have probably heard the term upcycling, often opposed to recycling.
 Possibly, their reaction could have been: “Oh, just another of the many new words that sound cool but mean almost nothing”.
 But actually, the distinction between recycling and upcycling really makes sense and also invites us to investigate the very sense of terms such as product design and sustainability (*)

 But, what makes the two terms differ from one another?
 To cut a long story short, I give a practical example.
 If we take a used glass bottle, melt it, and with the molten glass we make a lampshade, that’s recycling.
 If instead, we take the same bottle, clean it, and directly use it as the shade of our new lamp, that’s upcycling.
 In short, while recycling implies to reuse components of a product that – after being liquefied, crunched, and the like – were reduced to raw material, upcycling originates a new product by creatively reusing, all or in part, an object as it is; the resulting product can be either functionally similar to or very different from the old one.
 Marcel Duchamp would call it readymade, but the purpose of upcycling is not (or not only) making art.

-A great advantage of upcycling is that, compared to recycling, the impact on the environment is reduced; downcycling – namely to convert an object into raw materials, a fundamental part of the recycling process – requires a considerable amount of energy, indeed. (**)
+A great advantage of upcycling is that, compared to recycling, the impact on the environment is reduced; downcycling – namely converting an object into raw materials, a fundamental part of the recycling process – requires a considerable amount of energy, indeed. (**)